Budibase/plugins/README.md

 ## Datasources and APIs
-A curated list of Budibase data sources and APIs contributed by the community.
+A curated list of Budibase datasources and APIs contributed by the community.

 Title | Description | Type | Author | Tags |
 |---|---|---|---|--|